 For the past 45 years, I have worked as a professional educator with the sole objective of optimizing learning opportunities for our children.
 I discovered these opportunities firsthand as a teacher by learning the dynamics of the classroom, developing the curriculum to better define scaffolding and connecting educational goals, and working closely with teachers and administrators on educational training to identify the most effective strategies for learning.
 I’ve experienced opportunities to work with others to build classrooms that enhance the learning process for students and teachers.
 Most importantly, I have strived to build relationships with all facets of our community to engage our students and their families in the educational process, emphasize the role of the family in academic success, and promote the process of learning as the most important activity of any society.

 The Hague School is based on a foundation of all of the concepts above.
-It features a rigorous academic curriculum where teachers facilitate learning in small groups around tables as students hypothesize new ideas, incubate emerging thinking, and challenge existing solutions.
+It features the International Baccalaureate curriculum and its Diploma Programme and is uniquely combined with Harkness learning where teachers facilitate learning in small groups around tables as students hypothesize new ideas, incubate emerging thinking, and challenge existing solutions.
 The school program relies heavily on strong academic relationships and full use of the local community.
 I am very excited to be part of this important conversation and what I believe is the most innovative use of best practices and research of high school education in this area.

 I recently read an interesting article on the nature of genius, which made the case that here are a lot of bright and smart people in our world.
 However, it noted that some key characteristics of genius include the ability to create, collaborate with others, connect dots between ideas and concepts, and communicate special content through chosen media.
 I believe The Hague School fosters these traits in students, allowing them to excel academically while developing character and confidence in their abilities.